 A press release should be only one page.
 It certainly must never go over two pages in length.

-Communicate your key messages in a dynamic way.
+Dynamically communicate your key messages.
 A quotation might be a good way to accomplish this.
 Most importantly, you should sound excited or thrilled about what your company is doing.
 Don’t bother to write a press release that is not about something very interesting, new, or exciting.
 It won’t be read if it isn’t.

 If you send out a press release in the form of an email, it must be in the email main body.
 An attachment of a word document will not be opened by the media.